-These guidelines are divided into three (3) major parts which are recall of unfit medical devices and diagnostics, handling of unfit medical devices and diagnostics and diagnostics and diagnostics.
+These guidelines are divided into three (3) major parts which are recall of unfit medical devices and diagnostics, handling of unfit medical devices and diagnostics and disposal of unfit medical devices and diagnostics.

 The Authority expect that good implementation of these guidelines will help to prevent unnecessary accumulation and protect the public from unfit medical devices and diagnostics marketed in Tanzania.